-After production on the film was completed, Jason Momoa (Conan) went on to star as Khal Drogo in the first season of HBO's "Game of Thrones".
-Nonso Anozie, who played Conan's shipmate Artus, would star as Xaro Xhoan Daxos in the second season.
+After production on the film was completed, Jason Momoa (Conan) went on to star as Khal Drogo in the first season of HBO's Game of Thrones (2011).
+Nonso Anozie, who played Conan's shipmate Artus, would star as Xaro Xhoan Daxos in the second season of the series.
 See more »

 200 of 343 people found this review helpful.

 Was this review helpful to you?